 “Everything in this world…is made by people.
 Advertising, and logos, and new products, and cars, and hamburgers are all made by people.
 People make things for other people… but the outlet varies.”
-Yes, that is right.
-Burgers.

 When we think about creativity, defining it is a challenge.
 What is creative?
 How do we arrive at it?
 Ultimately, it is self-defeating.
 An idea is creative only once.
 After that, it appears creative but is clearly less original.
 What we can do is try to create stronger creative processes.

 San Francisco designer Cristopher Simmons along with a co-worker, decided to review a hamburger a week for a year.
 No, not brain surgery.
 But so much inspiration came out of the outlet and its applications.
 The hamburger reviews take a light-hearted approach to the fundamental skills of creative practice, the critical analysis and articulate communication that lets designers identify value and deliver it to a client and their audience.
-What makes this project so unique is that the lessons learned from hamburgers at burger joints apply across all creative endeavours.
+What makes this project so unique is that the lessons learned from hamburgers at burger joints apply across all creative endeavors.

 Such as from this review of Barney’s Burgers– aptly titled Narrow Your Focus “To keep current, you need to regularly survey the landscape.
 To stay relevant, you need set your sights on a specific destination within the landscape—or better yet, look to the horizon.”
 Tasty and intellectually stimulating.